US Secretary of State Tillerson: Russian election meddling 'created serious mistrust'

 - He also discussed North Korea with regional diplomats at the meeting

-Manila (CNN)The top US diplomat told his Russian counterpart that Moscow's alleged meddling in US election has seriously damaged the relationship between the two countries.
+Manila (CNN)The top US diplomat told his Russian counterpart that Moscow's alleged meddling in the 2016 US election has seriously damaged the relationship between the two countries.

 Speaking at the ASEAN Regional Forum in the Philippines Monday, US Secretary of State Rex Tillerson said he told Russian Foreign Minister Sergei Lavrov that "meddling in the elections is certainly a serious incident."